Everything That Property Managers Need to Know About Unit Transfers

 The Pros of a Unit Transfer

-Tenant negotiating a unit transfer
+negotiating within a unit transfer policy

 Not sure if you should allow or encourage unit transfers within your apartment complex?